 Are you being overcharged for groceries?
 I am overcharged for my groceries half of the time!
 That is why I now check my receipt before leaving the store instead of when I get home.
 I buy a lot of thing on sale and often times the store employees have not entered the sale prices into their computers.
-Another reason is just carelessness on the part of the check-out person.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!

 I try to watch the display as the items are scanned to catch any error before I pay.
 It is wise to check the receipt before you leave just in case you missed something.